droberts-ada/teaching-react/week1.md

 This cohort, Ada taught [React](https://reactjs.org/) as our front-end JavaScript framework for the first time.
 We're now at the end of the first week and I would say it went well - the students seem to have a solid understanding of the basics of React.
 Perhaps more importantly, students _enjoyed_ the content and are excited about learning more.
 If that's not a successful rollout then I don't know what is.

 As with any new product we learned a lot from this initial run through the curriculum, both about what went well and what we could improve.
-The big lessons can be divided into five main categories:
+The big lessons can be divided into four main categories:

 - Go slow and focus on the fundamentals
 - Give lots opportunities to practice
 - Be careful about naming conventions
 - Use more visuals
-- Forms are hard

 To give a little context about the program, this was week 17 of our 24-week program.
 Our adult students are with us 8 hours a day, 5 days a week.
 Prior to React we had 14 weeks of Ruby and Rails, and 2 weeks of vanilla JavaScript and jQuery.